File replication and synchronization topologies

 Bidirectional file replication and mirroring

-Many to one file replication
+Many-to-one file replication

 In this case, many servers synchronize files to one remote server.
 This is used to back up many servers to another computer.
 Multiple servers can also be replicated to one or more servers for data protection or to aggregate data, bringing it from multiple sites to a single site.